1) The Preceptor Program

 7) A rigorous academic program taught by an outstanding faculty

-Elon's curriculum enables students to gain a breadth of knowledge across numerous areas of law and to develop depth in areas such as: business and commercial law, public interest law and trial and appellate advocacy.
+Elon's curriculum enables students to gain a breadth of knowledge across numerous areas of law and to develop depth in areas such as: business and commercial law, criminal law, constitutional law, public interest law and trial and appellate advocacy.

-The faculty of Elon Law draw from an array of experience and activity to enrich the student learning, including:
+The faculty of Elon Law draw from an array of experience and activity to enrich student learning.

-- Legal practice experience in 17 states, Washington, D.C. and seven countries
+- 100 percent of Elon Law faculty have significant legal practice experience, with work experience reflected across 17 states, Washington, D.C. and seven countries

 - Excellent educational backgrounds, with law degrees from schools including: Columbia, Harvard, New York University, Northwestern, Notre Dame, Stanford, Univ. of Michigan and Univ. of Virginia